cliffparnitzky/TinyMceColorpicker/README.md

 ### Special notes

-This plugin is used by text color plugin.
+This plugin is used by [[TinyMceTextColor]](https://github.com/cliffparnitzky/TinyMceTextColor).
 It will be integrated in color chooser to define a custom color.

 ### Information in the wiki